-3. Strengthen The Stomach
+3. Strengthen the Stomach

 The introduction of new tastes, flavours and food items is quite a challenge to the newly matured stomach.
 To assist with this, consuming spicy food helps the stomach to be exposed to such ingredients in a minimal form.
 The digestive system begins to handle them gradually and turns out being stronger than before once solids are introduced.

-4. Adapting A Better Diet Early In Life
+4. Adapting a Better Diet Early in Life

 Setting newly weaned babies on a good diet of solids can be quite a task.
 The convenience and comfort of milk can be hard to let go of.
 Consuming spicy foods makes it easy to not just wean them off it, but help them establish a good diet plan, too.

-Since we may not be aware how long does spicy food stay in breast milk, it is necessary to know the right time to introduce the same to your baby as well.
-Many women tend to begin having it post delivery in minimal amounts.
+Since we may not be aware of how long does spicy food stay in breast milk, it is necessary to know the right time to introduce the same to your baby as well.
+Many women tend to begin having it post-delivery in minimal amounts.
 It is best to delay the consumption of spicy food until your baby is used to breastfeeding properly and develops his health and immunity to a good level.
 In this way, in case your baby does suffer an allergic reaction, he won’t have to suffer due to it and can recover quickly, too.

-Do Infants Like Garlic-Flavored Breast Milk?
+Do Infants Like Garlic-flavored Breast Milk?